Delve.ai

 It is up to you as a marketer to make this possible.

-Buyer personas help you along by giving you a supportive framework that enhances understanding of your ideal customers and guides your marketing plans, both online and offline.
+A buyer persona helps you along by giving you a supportive framework that enhances understanding of your ideal customers and guides your marketing plans, both online and offline.

 Personas are not a pen-and-paper buyer profile.
 They are a strategic investment that not only offers demographic details but also delves into the psychographic and behavioral nature of your audience.